shorepine/tulipcc/README.md

 clock = tulip.display_clock()
 tulip.display_clock(mhz)

-# if the display gets in a strange state, you can restart it by just
+# if the display clock gets in a strange state, you can restart it by just
-tulip.display_restart()
+tulip.display_restart() # does not clear any data like gpu_reset()

 # Sets a frame callback python function to run every frame
 game_data = {"frame_count": 0, "score": 0}